parhamyassini/p4app/README.md

 #### Control plane
-> Only control plane functionality for  packet forwarding were implemented. additional commands will be needed for exchanging health check packets between dataplane and control plane.
+> Only control plane functionality for  packet forwarding was implemented.
+Additional commands will be needed for exchanging health check packets between data plane and control plane.

 Example control plane commands are written in `p4app/examples/orca_leaf/orca_leaf.config`.